HughNhan/flexran-clone/README.md

 ## Compile flexran

-The following steps prove to work on RHEL8.2 and FlexRAN 21.03
+The following steps prove to work on RHEL8.2 or RHEL8.5 and FlexRAN 21.03

 ```
 # Assume all source files are pre-saved under /opt/src/flexran